Weak Electron-Phonon Coupling Is Insufficient to Generate Significant CISS in Two-Terminal Transport: Approximation of equilibrium e-ph bath

 where $\eta$ is a parameter used for denoting internal broadening due to electron phonon interaction, $\eta=\frac{t_0}{4}$.
 This is the simplification assumed in the analysis by Fransson in various studies \cite{Fransson_PhysRevB.102.235416,Fransson_What_it_CISS_https://doi.org/10.1002/ijch.202200046}.
-Additionally, the contribution of electron phonon coupling to the density of occupied electronic states is neglected and it is simply given as,
+Considering the above approximations, we get the following expression for the retarded Green's Function at energy E, \cite{Datta_2005,Fransson_PhysRevB.102.235416},